 Fluorescent tube fittings, like many other types of light fitting, only have a connection terminal for the Live, Neutral, and Earth.
 Unlike ceiling rose and pendant lights, there is no facility for running the switch cable from the fitting itself.
-Provision of the switch cable can therefore made at the junction box connected into the lighting circuit.
+The provision of the switch cable can, therefore, be made at the junction box connected into the lighting circuit.

 1. Switch off the power at the consumer unit for the circuit from which you are going to take the supply for the new light.
 If you have removable fuses at your consumer unit, switch off the power at the consumer unit and remove the fuse for this circuit.